EthanZhu90/MultilayerBSMC_ICCV17/README.md

 # Data
 Test Dataset: cars1~8, people1, people2 from [Berkeley Motion Segmentation Dataset (BMS-26)](http://lmb.informatik.uni-freiburg.de/resources/datasets/moseg.en.html)

-Put the testing data to the folder './Data/mosegdataset/'
+Put the testing data to the folder './Data/moseg_dataset/'
+To prepare the data, you need to convert the images to 'ppm' format, and prepare addtional 'XXX.bmf' file.
+The example is shown in 'cars1'.

 # Code
 To run the code, check "runHopkins.m".